Suze Orman and Dave Ramsey: Let’s debate!

 When you retire, you don’t want to turn the policy into an actual annuity, but you can start taking income from the plan through an appropriate combination of dividend withdrawals and loans against your cash value (which you will not repay, if you’re taking retirement income).

-You can request a referral here to a Bank On Yourself Authorized Advisor and receive a free, no-obligation Analysis that will show you the bottom-line results you could get.
+You can request a referral here to a Bank On Yourself Professional and receive a free, no-obligation Analysis that will show you the bottom-line results you could get.

 Can this concept be done in Canada?
 I have some experience with whole life in Canada and it wasn’t too pleasant and sold to me without a strategy.
 Interested in learning more.